• Emission, Fluorescence and Absorption Spectroscopy

 RSOF can provide standard end fittings like ferrules or OTS connectors but can also provide custom end fittings to suit your specific or OEM applications.

-Fiberoptic bundles and arrays need to be specified with regard to their aperture shapes and sizes, lengths, fiber type and end terminations, along with providing any environmental concerns.
+Fiber optic bundles and linear arrays need to be specified with regard to their aperture shapes and sizes, lengths, fiber type and end terminations, along with providing any environmental concerns.

 RSOF's specifying system is an effort to accommodate the most commonly ordered bundles and arrays, but the